Introduction: Your Wedding Legalities

 To make sure you get to the church on time.

 Marriage ceremonies can come in so many different and amazing forms.
-Whether it’s at a temple, mosque, synagogue, church or other venue, a marriage is one of the oldest traditions in many cultures.
+Whether it’s at a temple, mosque, synagogue, church or a registry office, a marriage partnership is one of the oldest traditions in many cultures.
 It can be difficult knowing exactly what each ceremony requires, both in terms of legal documents and religious proceedings.
 We’re here to help with all those tiny details so that whichever ceremony you choose goes flawlessly.
 You can even filter our massive venue directory search to only include venues that have a license.
 Good, huh?

 For Civil Ceremonies: